-The various components of ministry - human, societal, and spiritual - will be introduced, examined, and evaluated.
+The various components of ministry-human, societal, and spiritual-will be introduced, examined, and evaluated.
 Each student will:

-1. Participate in a personal assessment of Christian ministry.

-2. Explore the heritage of ministry.

-3. Share in an evaluation of Christian ministry, all within the context of theological education for the professional ministries of the church.
+- 1. Participate in a personal assessment of Christian ministry. - 2.
+Explore the heritage of ministry. - 3.
+Share in an evaluation of Christian ministry, all within the context of theological education for the professional ministries of the church.

 This course will contain a reflective component, with each student being given a permanent group assignment.
 The group will be led in a reflective discussion/assessment of the formal presentations made during the sessions.
 Attention will be given to human relations, spiritual development, and the significance of the academic disciplines for Christian ministry.

-This phase is structured to include seven modules of instruction as follows:
+This phase is structured to normally include seven modules of instruction as follows:

-Module I The Call to Ministry
+- The Call to Ministry

-Module II Learning the Library: A Vital Route to Educational

-Preparation and Success
+- · Theological Research and Methodology

-Module III The Theological Curriculum: An Introduction
+- The Theological Curriculum: An Introduction

-Module IV Theological Curriculum Continued
+- The Theological Curriculum Continued

-Module V Personal Spiritual Journey
+- · Personal Spiritual Journey

-Module VI Christian Thought: Issues of Doctrine and Faith Module VII Religious Pluralism and the Protestant Church in the
+- Christian Thought: Issues of Doctrine and Faith

-Twentieth and Twenty-First Centuries
+- Religious Pluralism and the Protestant Church in the Twentieth and Twenty-first Centuries